kixelated/moq-transfork/draft-lcurley-moq-transfork.md

 # Concepts
 MoqTransfork consists of:

-- **Session**: An established connection between a client and server used to transmit any number of Broadcasts.
+- **Session**: An established connection between a client and server used to transmit any number of Tracks by path.
-- **Broadcast**: A collection of Tracks from a single producer (client).
-This is primarily used for routing, but Tracks within a Broadcast may be correlated.
 - **Track**: An append-only series of Groups, each of which can be delivered and decoded independently.
 - **Group**: An append-only series of Frames, each of which are delivered and decoded in order
 - **Frame**: A sized payload of bytes, intended to represent a single moment in time.

-The application determines how to split data into broadcasts, tracks, groups, and frames.
+The application determines how to split data into tracks, groups, and frames.
 MoqTransfork only is responsible for the networking and deduplication by utilizing rules encoded in headers.
 This provides robust and generic one-to-many transmission, even for latency sensitive applications.